Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Acknowledgements

 \section{Acknowledgements}

-M.H.A. would like to thank Seth Lloyd for insightful discussions.
 We gratefully acknowledge the support of the JSC department at Forschungszentrum Jülich and D-Wave Systems for providing access to the quantum annealing resources required to carry out the experiments presented in this work.
-This research was partially funded by the Horizon Europe project OpenSuperQPlus100 under Grant Agreement No.~101113946.
+We thank Giorgi Kvantrishvili for comments and feedback.